IEOM Graduate Student Paper Competition

 Sponsored by: EATON Corporation

 The IEOM GRADUATE Student Paper Competition sponsored by EATON will recognize outstanding papers in the field of industrial engineering, manufacturing engineering, service engineering, systems engineering, operations research, engineering management and operations management written by student(s).
-Selected papers will be considered for the competition and must be presented virtually at the 2020 Detroit Conference.
+Selected papers will be considered for the competition and must be presented virtually at the 2022 Nigeria Conference.
 The paper will be judged based on the technical content and presentation.
 Winners will receive award certificate.
-The winning awards will be given at the 2020 Detroit Conference.
+The winning awards will be given at the 2022 Nigeria Conference.

 - The submitter must be Graduate/Postgraduate (Masters or Doctoral) student

 - Papers can be industry projects as part of a course or co-op/internship, or research projects done at the academic institution.